yegor256/blog/_drafts/_cre.md

 an additional effect:

 {% highlight text %}
-Effect #3: There will an opportunity to create a similar API
+Effect #3: There will be an opportunity to create a similar API
 {% endhighlight %}

 This is a _positive_ effect, while the effects we had before were _negative_ ones.